micwik/ArnLib/README.md

 #### Sharing

 * Data objects can be shared in a single program, among threads or between programs at different computers.
-This division of program modules can be changed and are transparent to usage of ArnLib.
+This division of program modules can be changed and is transparent to usage of ArnLib.

 * Support for temporary session data objects.